 Scared of the Future

 Now don’t take that the wrong way either.
 I’m not saying that I wouldn’t be upset, scared, etc. But I would rather have a warning, kind of like the Tornado Alarms that go off when a tornado is coming.
-You would want that warning to prepare yourself, rather than no warning at all and it just surprise you out of no where.
+You would want that warning to prepare yourself, rather than no warning at all and it just surprises you out of nowhere.